Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### The principle “design for failure and nothing will fail” is very important when designing your AWS Cloud architecture.
+### The principle 'design for failure and nothing will fail' is very important when designing your AWS Cloud architecture.
 Which of the following would help adhere to this principle?
 (Choose TWO)

 - [ ] Multi-factor authentication.
 - [x] Availability Zones.